-Generators who wish to change their availability for commercial reasons, including in response to low or negative spot prices or exposure to high FCAS prices, must do so by actively updating their energy dispatch offers to ensure they receive an appropriate dispatch target prior to changing their energy output.
-Offers must not be misleading (NER clause 3.8.22A) and rebids must be consistent with the requirements in clause 3.8.22.
+Generators who wish to change their availability for commercial reasons, including in response to low or negative spot prices or exposure to high FCAS prices, must do so by actively updating their energy dispatch bids (e.g. Max Avail or shifting capacity across different priced bands) to ensure they receive an appropriate dispatch target prior to changing their energy output.
+Bids must not be misleading (NER clause 3.8.22A) and rebids must be consistent with the requirements in clause 3.8.2221.